 Neurovella is an applied neuroscience company and the sister organization to INI.
-The partnership with Neurovella as allows INI to capture and collect data on brain function as a "brain observatory" examining EEG waveforms, eye-tracking data, and patient reported outcomes.
+The partnership with Neurovella allows INI to analyze brain function data as Neurovella functions as a "brain observatory," capturing EEG waveforms, eye-tracking data, and patient reported outcomes.

 Neurovella aims to be an independent sanctuary for neurologic technology, research, and development.
-We also plan to transform this technology into better brain performance, memory/cognitive enhancement, and self-directed neuroscientific and introspective discovery.
+Through research, we plan to help them transform this technology into better brain performance, memory/cognitive enhancement, and self-directed neuroscientific and introspective discovery.

 Robot Assisted Surgery

-INI is proud to be part of the first robot assisted spine surgery in Los Angeles performed at West Hills Hospital & Medical Center with neurosurgeon Amir Vokshoor MD and Dean Wilson PA.
+INI is proud to have been part of the first robot assisted spine surgery in Los Angeles performed at West Hills Hospital & Medical Center with neurosurgeon Amir Vokshoor MD and Dean Wilson PA.

 The Innovation Space

-The Innovation Space will serve as a direct catalyst for collaboration between clinicians, scientists, and industry partners to come together and discuss innovative ideas to solve today's most pressing issues in brain and spine health.
+The Innovation Space will serve as a catalyst for collaboration between clinicians, scientists, and industry partners to come together and discuss innovative ideas to solve today's most pressing issues in brain and spine health.
 We have entered a pivotal phase of neuroscientific discovery.
 Our hope is to use this platform to advance the quality of many lives.

 We are seeking board members and partners who can contribute broadly and responsibly to our cause and are strategic in their approach to solving problems.

-By bringing together different groups with their own unique strengths, we hope to bridge synaptic gaps that allow creative solutions from different perspectives.
+By bringing together different groups with their own unique strengths, we hope to bridge synaptic gaps to allow creative solutions from different perspectives.